CHEMOTHERAPY AND YOU

 If more than one drug is used, the treatment plan will specify how often and exactly when each drug should be given.
 The number of cycles you receive may be determined before treatment starts (based on the type and stage of cancer) or may be flexible, in order to take into account how quickly the tumor is shrinking.

-Certain serious side effects may also require doctors to adjust chemotherapy plans (dosage or schedule) to allow you time to recover.
+Certain side effects may also require doctors to adjust chemotherapy plans (dosage or schedule) to allow you time to recover.

 What happens before, during, and after treatment?

 Before you can begin treatment, your doctors must first run tests to determine what type of cancer you have and if it has spread to other parts of the body.
 Once the diagnosis has been made, you will probably talk with your primary care physician along with several oncology specialists, such as a surgeon, a medical oncologist and a radiation oncologist, to discuss your treatment choices.
 Often, these specialists will work together to help recommend the best treatment for you.
-In some cases, your cancer will need to be attacked by using more than one type of treatment.
+In some cases, your cancer will need to be treated by using more than one type of treatment.

 For example, if you have breast cancer, you might have surgery to remove the tumor (by a surgeon), then have radiation therapy to destroy any remaining cancer cells in or near your breast (by a radiation oncologist).
 You also might receive chemotherapy (by a medical oncologist) to destroy any remaining cancer cells that have traveled to other parts of the body.